KSP-CKAN/CKAN/README.md

 # The Comprehensive Kerbal Archive Network (CKAN)

+**This document is a draft and may change.
+Contributions welcome.**

 This is a Request For Comments on the Comprehensive Kerbal Archive Network (CKAN).
 Please open discussions in the issues list, and send pull requests to patch this document and associated files.